Stroke caused by varicella zoster virus

 Varicella zoster virus (VZV) infection of cerebral arteries produces a vasculopathy, manifesting most often as ischemic stroke and less often as hemorrhagic stroke.
 Vasculopathy can occur after either primary infection with VZV (ie, varicella; chickenpox) or after viral reactivation (ie, herpes zoster; shingles) .

 This topic will review the pathogenesis, epidemiology, risk factors for, clinical features, diagnosis, and treatment of VZV vasculopathy.
 The major clinical manifestations and complications of chickenpox and herpes zoster are discussed separately.
-(See "Epidemiology of varicella-zoster virus infection: Chickenpox" and "Treatment of varicella (chickenpox) infection" and "Vaccination for the prevention of primary varicella infection (chickenpox)" and "Clinical manifestations of varicella-zoster virus infection: Herpes zoster" and "Prevention of varicella-zoster virus infection: Herpes zoster".)
+(See "Epidemiology of varicella-zoster virus infection: Chickenpox" and "Treatment of varicella (chickenpox) infection" and "Vaccination for the prevention chickenpox (primary varicella infection)" and "Clinical manifestations of varicella-zoster virus infection: Herpes zoster" and "Vaccination for the prevention of shingles (herpes zoster)".)

 VZV vasculopathy has previously been called granulomatous angiitis, VZV vasculitis, or post-varicella arteriopathy; a subset of patients has specific ocular and motor findings known as herpes zoster ophthalmicus with delayed contralateral hemiparesis.